EvitaKnits/Cashflow-Companion/README.md

 ## Deployment
 Explain how this app was deployed so that a non-technical user could do it.
 How to deploy the app to heroku including any necessary config files or environment variables.

-## User Manual
-Link a second readme type file here with the user manual, using the how to do things from the features section plus whatever other info is needed.

 ## Credits